 Preparation is mainly about building a bond of trust between yourself and the therapist.
 It also gives you a detailed understanding of how EMDR works.

 Next, you’ll be asked to create a mental image from the targeted event, then choose a statement that describes how it makes you feel.
 This could be about feeling helpless, worthless, guilty or unlovable.
 Finally, you pick a positive self-belief to replace the negative one with.

 The therapist asks you the extent to which you believe the positive statement, between one and seven.
 Additionally, you’ll score the negative comment a mark between one and 10.
 The overall aim is to raise the first grade — the VOC — and lower the latter — the SUD.

 Phase Four: Desensitization

-During this stage, the therapist uses taps, sounds and eye movements to resolve the feelings brought up by the negative belief.
+During this stage, the therapist uses taps, sounds and eye movements (or bilateral stimulation) to resolve the feelings and physical sensations brought up by adverse life experience.
 They’ll use the SUD to measure how effectively the process is working.

 Phase Five: Installation